-Associated Student Body Card
+Student ID Card

 Each Blanchet Catholic School student will receive a student identification card that confirms the student as a member of the Blanchet Catholic School student body.
-The fee is included in the school comprehensive fee.
-Replacement cards will be issued at a cost of \$5.
+This card allows students access to the building during school hours and accesses Mealtime, the lunch program.
+The cost is included in the school comprehensive fee.
+Lost ID cards should be reported to the school immediately.
+Replacement cards will be issued through the main office.
+There will be a \$10 replacement fee.